 Jess DaBreo took just over a month to make the decision to commit.
 She is chasing after her D1 dream and making it a reality.
 Many may believe it is too early to make such a life long decision, but Jess knows what she wants and is going to chase it.

-- Maureen Couture on Quality Education Comes in Many Forms BY Justin Curran
+- Quality Education Comes in Many Forms BY Justin Curran on

-- Gwen Schumacher on Quality Education Comes in Many Forms BY Justin Curran
+- Quality Education Comes in Many Forms BY Justin Curran on

-- chakal on How to Prepare for Final Exams BY Mrs. Murgida (from CHS Guidance)
+- How to Prepare for Final Exams BY Mrs. Murgida (from CHS Guidance) on

-- MAJ P. on The Healthy Benefits of Music that is Surely “Pop” for the Soul!
-BY Samuel Hiers
+- The Healthy Benefits of Music that is Surely “Pop” for the Soul!
+BY Samuel Hiers on

-- MAJ P. on Planning for a Life in the U.S. Military BY Matthew Capwell
+- Planning for a Life in the U.S. Military BY Matthew Capwell on

 - April 2023